Discover Los Cabos Baja

 Far from being the remote fishing village of thirty years ago, Cabo San Lucas has stolen the resort scene in Mexico.
 Located on the same latitude as Hawaii, at the southern tip of the Baja California Peninsula west of mainland Mexico and close (approximately 1,000 miles south of San Diego) proximity to California, Cabo San Lucas has become the destination for many world travelers.
 A popular port-of-call, Cabo San Lucas beckons to 400 cruise ships a year.
 Over one million annual visitors can’t be wrong.

 The most popular attractions, activities, and things to do in Cabo San Lucas, Los Cabos, Baja California Sur.
 This area offers many attractions and things to do on your vacation.
-The Cultural Pavilion of the Republic in Cabo San Lucas, Puerto Los Cabos, Swim with the Dolphins, World Class Sport-FIshing, Whale Watching, and more.
+The Cultural Pavilion of the Republic in Cabo San Lucas, Puerto Los Cabos, Swim with the Dolphins, World Class Sport fIshing, Whale Watching, and more.
+Discover Los Cabos Baja on your next visit.

 While Los Cabos and the beaches that made it famous are enjoyed by many, there are other stretches of idyllic bliss in the Cape region, not far from the explorer’s reach.
 The East Cape extends from several miles east of San Jose del Cabo along the Sea of Cortez, to north of Punta Pescadero, Los Barriles and Rancho Buena Vista.
 All are names long popular with fly-in fishing diehards; but perhaps not so familiar to many others.